erre4/GBA_genetic_algorithm/README.md

 sudo apt-get install visualboyadvance-gtk
 ```

-Is possible that during the compilation you can have someproblems and a massage like this could appear:
+Is possible that during the compilation you can have some issues and a massage like this or something like this could appear:

 ```
 whiite:/opt/devkitpro/examples/wii# make